 Lily passed her newborn screening after a bit of a struggle, they were unable to get a result on her left ear to begin with but eventually we got the all clear.
 As the weeks went on we grew more and more concerned over her hearing, she wouldn’t react to sound or turn her head and didn’t so much as flinch when we were cutting wooden floor boards with a jigsaw, so at around 4 months, after speaking to our wonderful health visitor, she was referred for a hearing screening early.

-The first test we got sent for was an Visual Reinforcement Audiometry.
+The first test we got sent for was an Visual Reinforcement Audiometry which is different to the AABR.
 This is generally aimed at babies who are 8 months+, this was the test she would have been referred at 8 months regardless of any concerns due to her family history of deafness.
 There were speakers that play words repetitively and random clapping monkeys placed around the room and the audiologist sets them to go off at certain volumes and the idea is, that if baby can hear it, baby will look towards it and be rewarded with a flashing screen or a cute toy.
 Once they have began to associate the sound with a visual reward the test will start.
 Lily sort of managed it, although she only turned for the very loud noises which we worked out were at the levels her Dad can hear so obviously this test left us feeling quite concerned rather than reassured as we had initially hoped for.

 They looked inside her ears although they only managed to see one properly as she objected pretty strongly to having things shoved in her ear.
 It was then discovered that she had fluid behind her ear drum, which would explain why she wasn’t reacting to noises.
-Because of this and the fact the test hadn’t been completely successful they referred her for an AABR test which stands for Automated Auditory Brainstem Response which is were clocking sounds are played directly into your baby’s ear canal along with sensors on your baby’s head and behind their ears.
+Because of this and the fact the test hadn’t been completely successful they referred her for an AABR test which stands for Automated Auditory Brainstem Response which is were clicking sounds are played directly into your baby’s ear canal along with sensors on your baby’s head and behind their ears.
 These sensors pick up the brainstem reaction to the sounds and throw the results onto the connected computer screen.

 You will need to keep your baby awake and not feed them for 2 hours prior to the test.
 I felt like the worlds shittest parent doing that because she was so tired and hungry but they need baby to feed and go into a deep sleep in order to carry out the test.
 The test itself will take place in a special sound proof room, any phones, wifi signals, etc will need to be turned off or they will interfere with the equipment.
-The audiologist performing Lily’s tests had to go into the waiting room and ask people to turn their phones off because they were causing so much interference.
+The audiologist performing Lily’s AABR test had to go into the waiting room and ask people to turn their phones off because they were causing so much interference.

 After briefly explaining the process, the audiologist used some very fine filing paper which looks pretty much exactly like sand paper, and will gently rubbed it on Lily’s skin around her forehead and behind her ears.
 Next they attached the electrodes, normally three to four of them, Lily had three – one behind each ear and then one of her forehead.
 The lines on the screen should start going crazy, this is normal and means the contact between the skin and the electrodes is where it should be.
 The spiking is caused by the immense amount of brain activity which will settle down once baby is asleep.